 With household waste costing councils in Hampshire around £100million each year to deal with, Hampshire County Council wants to remind residents about what they can do help minimise waste and increase recycling.

-Items such as metal biscuit and sweet tins, cardboard delivery and toy boxes*, cards and envelopes can all be recycled in your kerbside collection.
+Items such as metal biscuit and sweet tins, cardboard delivery and toy boxes (large boxes need to be broken down), cards and envelopes can all be recycled in your kerbside collection.

 Your local Household Waste Recycling Centre is open seven days a week except Christmas Day, Boxing Day and New Year's Day.

 'Real' trees are recyclable and will be composted if you take it to your local HWRC or can be shredded into chippings which are then used locally in parks or woodland areas.
 Local authorities often arrange drop-off points or special collections of 'real' trees in early January and advertise the dates this will take place with any other changes to collections over the Christmas period.

 Please check with your local district, borough or city council to see if they will be collecting Christmas trees as part of their festive bin collections days.
 For more information visit: www.gov.uk/rubbish-collection-day.